WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-living.md

 ---

-### showUI
+### allowEditing

-Defines whether to show the Lightbox UI in the block editor
+Defines whether to show the Lightbox UI in the block editor.
+If set to `false`, the user won't be able to change the lightbox settings in the block editor.

 ---